|Skin in Health and Disease|

 Bacterial Skin Infections

-Bacteria are residents of the skin, shared with other people in a variety of ways.
+Bacteria are residents of the skin shared with other people in a variety of ways.
 Infections may result from skin injury, insect bites, but often arise spontaneously by bacterial invasion of hair follicles and skin glands.
+A golden-crusted surface infection with streptococci is called impetigo that can be treated with a 10-day course of a topical antibiotic preparation like bacitracin ointment.
+Many organisms grow in hairs follicle causing folliculitis.
+Hot tubs, pools, or whirlpools may spread bacteria such as Pseudomonas aeruginosa that causes folliculitis.
+Loofah sponges support the growth of bacteria and can be a source of infection.
 A boil is a localized abscess created by the growth of staphylococci in a hair follicle.
 Spreading infections, described as cellulitis, are commonly caused by group A streptococci.
 Rarely, infections with virulent stains of Strep A progress to cell death in deep tissue (necrotising fasciitis).

 Fungal Skin Infections